SassDoc/sassdoc.github.io/configuration/index.md

 <p class="note  note--info"><strong>Note:</strong> you can also use the CLI option <code>--no-update-notifier</code>.</p>

-### no-prompt
+### force

 Because the destination folder gets wiped and to prevent any accident, SassDoc prompts you whenever the destination folder is not empty.
-If you don't want SassDoc to ask you to confirm everytime you run it, you can use the `no-prompt` option to disable it.
+If you don't want SassDoc to ask you to confirm everytime you run it, you can use the `force` option to disable it.

 <p class="note  note--info"><strong>Note:</strong> you can also use the CLI option <code>--no-prompt</code>.</p>